buttonwoodcx/bcx-expression-evaluator/README.md

     evaluate('$this.a', context); // => 1

 ### explicitly access helper object with special `$parent` variable
+(carried over from aurelia-binding, might change $parent to $helper in future releases.)

     evaluate('a', {a:1}, {a:2}); // => 1
     evaluate('$this.a', {a:1}, {a:2}); // => 1